ElectricRCAircraftGuy/BrosTrendWifiAdapterSoftware/README.md

 TLDR;

-One command to install the driver in Linux:
+Run this one single command to install the driver in Linux.
+Follow the instructions in its prompts:
 ```bash
 sh -c 'busybox wget deb.trendtechcn.com/install -O /tmp/install && sh /tmp/install'
 ```